A Sweet-Tooth’s Guide to Downtown Provo

 Historic buildings lock arms around modern structures, a blend of a sublimely walkable, hyperlocal main drag and testaments to a vibrant and fast-growing economy.
 The wide thoroughfare of the formidable University Avenue intersects with the tree-lined Center Street; were it not for the line of parked contemporary cars you’d think you had stepped back in time gazing on ornamental cornices and decorative facades from another age in architectural design.
 An unexpected number of those storefronts lure us off the sidewalk with the promise of satiating our sweet tooth — but more on that in a moment.

 This is what a community feels like, and this is why Provo made Expedia’s list of North America’s Coolest Downtowns.
-And what the community sacrifices in revenue being mostly closed for business on Sundays, it makes up for in the quality, handmade confections Monday through Saturday, and we’re talking sugar in both liquid and solid forms.
+And what the community sacrifices in revenue being mostly closed for business on Sundays, it makes up for in the quality, handmade confections Monday through Saturday.
 We’ve set out on a walk today in search of some of the city’s best treats.
 We were not disappointed.

 Bianca's La Petite French Bakery